top of page

 • Sleep pressure: This drive becomes stronger with the length of time that a person has been awake.
 This system makes a person increasingly likely to sleep after a sufficiently long period of wakefulness.

-• Circadian Rhythm: Functioing as an internal clock, the circadian rhythm maintains the 24-hour cycle, regulating periods of sleepiness and wakefulness.
+• Circadian Rhythm: Functioning as an internal clock, the circadian rhythm maintains the 24-hour cycle, regulating periods of sleepiness and wakefulness.
 It creates the inherent 'drive' for staying awake during the day and staying asleep during the night (for most people).

 • Interplay Between the Systems: The combination of sleep pressure and circadian rhythm determines our sleeping patterns.
 Disruption in these systems can lead to insomnia.